texasflood/texasflood.github.io.b/_posts/2015-06-19-learning-git.md

 {% highlight %}
 git checkout master
 git merge feature
+# Deal with potential merge conflicts in the standard way
 git branch -d feature
 {% endhighlight %}

-And we have fully integrated
+And we have fully integrated the feature into the main branch.

+### git rebase -i
+Still need to cover this

 ## git reset

 - `git reset` unstages all files, allowing you to recreate the commit snapshot from scratch, but it leaves the working directory unchanged.
 Adding `--hard` destroys all changes in the working directory, so there are no differences to be unstaged.
 It resets the working directory to the original commit